 Don’t forget you also need to set some budget aside for peripherals like a good-quality, color-corrected monitor, an ergonomic keyboard for those long, late-night editing sessions and some decent speakers or headphones for monitoring audio.

 You can build your own PC from the ground up if you have the time and the know-how.
 However, for a little extra money you can have a specialist build you a performance desktop to your own specification.
 Most computer stores will test any hardware before they send it to you and you’ll usually get a warranty to cover you against any faults that might occur in the near future.
 Our users recommend xoticpc.com and avadirect.com if you’re in the US.
 In the UK, you might like to try pcspecialist.co.uk.

-What do I need to consider when building a video editing workstation?
+What do I need to consider when building the best computer for video editing?

 It goes without saying that you can’t make great content if you don’t have anywhere to keep it.

 That’s why storage is important.
 The storage drive is where your software, operating system, and all of your files are kept.
 We recommend a solid-state drive.
 They’re lightning fast when compared to a traditional hard disk drive.
 This means that you can load up your editing software and plugins in moments, resulting in less time twiddling your thumbs and more time creating.
 They also produce a fraction of the heat of an HDD (which you might have noticed get pretty damn hot!)

 How much storage do you need?